Denial: Four Ways It Destroys You and Your Family

 1: Denial allows abuse to go unchecked.

 Whether the abuse is alcoholism or narcissism, rages or withdrawal, or any other number of possible permutations of dysfunction, pretending it isn’t happening is tacit permission.
-The Holocaust is an example of tacit permission allowing evil to run denialrampant.
+The Holocaust is an example of tacit permission allowing evil to run rampant.
 But holocausts can happen within our own family, churches, communities, and nation if we fear confrontation and its discomforts more than truth.

 But make no mistake.
 Telling the truth will cost us.
 Confronting the narcissistic behavior, admitting to ourselves that our family is in shambles despite our best efforts puts us in a place of having to take responsibility.
 Hard choices await truth-tellers.
 And so much of the time, we have no idea what to do.
 Confronting our helplessness in the face of a loved one’s addiction or abusive behavior hurts like none other.
 But where our ability to save ourselves ends is where Jesus’ work on the cross begins.